michaelkamau/Cards/README.md

 Using this general description, I have modelled a class structure that employs various principles of object oriented programming.
 See image below: ![class uml diagram](class.png)

+Please check the [source files](card_src) for implementation details

+## Why am I doing this?

+This labs are part of the Andela boot-camp set of programming assignments, which am currently participating in.

+Feel free to comment on the code or ask any questions about the boot-camp.